Best LegalTech Development Companies in 2026: 9 Vendors Ranked

 - Hallucination.
 Stanford HAI found legal AI tools erring on roughly 1 in 6 research queries; write citation-accuracy thresholds into acceptance criteria and align with the NIST AI Risk Management Framework.

 - Seniority.
 Interview the named engineers.
-Uvik Software publishes a 5+ years floor; hold every vendor to a verifiable equivalent.
+Uvik Software publishes a senior engineering focus; hold every vendor to a verifiable equivalent.

 - Ownership.
 Code, prompts, embeddings, and evaluation datasets transfer at each paid milestone, not at final acceptance.